 The Florida Residential Landlord and Tenant Act has a specific definition for rent under a residential lease.
 Under Florida Statute 83.43(6), “rent” is defined as the periodic payments due to the landlord by the tenant in payment for the occupancy of the rental property pursuant to the lease (rental agreement).
 This includes any other payments due to the landlord from the tenant, as defined or designated in the written agreement as “rent.”

 What is advanced rent?

-Under the Florida the Florida Residential Landlord and Tenant Act, “advanced rent” is any money paid by the tenant to their landlord which is to be applied to a future rent payment period (week, month, annual).
+Under the Florida Residential Landlord and Tenant Act, “advanced rent” is any money paid by the tenant to their landlord that is to be applied to a future rent payment period (week, month, annual).
 It does not include any rent paid by the tenant that covers the current rent payment period.
 See, Florida Statute 83.49.

 An “advance rental” can also mean a promise by the tenant to make a rent payment for a future time period, whether the tenant actually uses the property for that period of time or not.
 See, Paul v.
 Kanter, 172 So.
 2d 26 (Fla.
 3d DCA 1965).

 What is a security deposit under a residential lease agreement?